lumigo-io/lumigo-kubernetes-operator/README.md

 **Note:** The removal of injection from existing resources does not occur on uninstallation of the Lumigo Kubernetes operator, as the role-based access control is has likely already been deleted.

-#### Collection of Kubernetes events
+#### Collection of Kubernetes objects

-The Lumigo Kubernetes operator will automatically collect Kubernetes events and object versions in the namespaces with a `Lumigo` resource in active state, and send them to Lumigo for issue detection (e.g., when you pods crash).
+The Lumigo Kubernetes operator will automatically collect Kubernetes object versions in the namespaces with a `Lumigo` resource in active state, and send them to Lumigo for issue detection (e.g., when you pods crash).
+The collected object types are: `corev1.Events`, `corev1.Pods`, `appsv1.Deployments`, `apps/v1.DaemonSet`, `apps/v1.ReplicaSet`, `apps/v1.StatefulSet`, `batch/v1.CronJob`, and `batch/v1.Job`.
-The object versions, e.g., pods, replicasets and deployments, are needed to be able to correlate events across the [owner-reference chain](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/), e.g., the pod belongs to that replicaset, which belongs to that deployment.
+Besides events, the object versions, e.g., pods, replicasets and deployments, are needed to be able to correlate events across the [owner-reference chain](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/), e.g., the pod belongs to that replicaset, which belongs to that deployment.

 To _disable_ the automated collection of Kubernetes events and object versions, you can configure your `Lumigo` resources as follows: